openstack/training-guides/doc/upstream-training/03-technical-committee.rst

 ======================================

-`The TC seats are elected by the Active Technical Contributors ("ATC"), which are a subset of the Foundation Individual Members.
-Individual Members who committed a change to a repository under any of the official OpenStack programs (as defined above) over the last two 6-month release cycles are automatically considered ATC.`
+The TC seats are elected by the Active Technical Contributors ("ATC"), which are a subset of the Foundation Individual Members.
+Individual Members who committed a change to a repository under any of the official OpenStack programs (as defined above) over the last two 6-month release cycles are automatically considered an ATC.

 - TC seats are elected by ATC
 - Same as APC